-A veteran coach with more than three decades in the collegiate ranks, Jim Hofher is in his first year as Nevada's assistant head coach.
-He will also coach the Wolf Pack's wide receivers.
-He joined the Wolf Pack staff in January of 2013 and the 2013 season will mark his 33rd year of coaching college football.
+A veteran coach with more than three decades in the collegiate ranks, Jim Hofher is in his second year as Nevada's assistant head coach.
+He guides the Wolf Pack's wide receivers and the 2014 season will mark his 34th year of coaching college football.

 Hofher has served as a head coach twice during his career, leading the University at Buffalo for five seasons in 2001-05 and Cornell University for eight seasons in 1990-97.
 He holds the highest winning percentage by a coach in Cornell's modern history and he led Buffalo to the program's first-ever wins over opponents from the Big East (Rutgers and UConn), Conference USA (Central Florida) and independent schools (Army).

-He comes to Nevada after serving the past four seasons as the offensive coordinator and quarterbacks coach at Delaware.
+He came to Nevada in 2013 after serving the previous four seasons as the offensive coordinator and quarterbacks coach at Delaware.
 He tenure there included helping the Blue Hens to an appearance in the 2010 FCS National Championship game.

 Prior to his tenure at Delaware, Hofher served as quarterbacks coach at Bowling Green State University during the 2008 campaign under coach Gregg Brandon.
 During the 2007 season he worked as a color analyst for ESPN Regional Television.

 Hofher was the head coach at Buffalo from 2001-2005, where he hired a young Brian Polian to coach running backs and serve as the special teams coordinator (2001-03).
 Prior to that, he was the quarterbacks coach at Syracuse (2000) and North Carolina (1998-99) after a successful eight-year run as the head coach of Cornell.